 The Head and Neck Oncology Program follows a team approach to care.
 Our patients with throat cancer have their situation discussed not only by our head and neck oncologists, but also by team surgeons and pathologists.
 By having everyone involved, a personalized treatment plan is developed.
 In most cases, this discussion happens the same day as the appointment.

-Since our program is part of the U-M Comprehensive Cancer Center, our patients have access to Patient Support Services.
+Undergoing treatment for cancer -- particularly head and neck cancer -- is a difficult and sometimes painful process.
+To help, we've put together a page filled with Resources and Support for Patients.
+There are links to articles about treatment, survivor stories and information about support groups.
+Since our program is part of the U-M Comprehensive Cancer Center, our patients have access to a range of Patient Support Services.
 To fully understand what this means, please take time to visit the support services area of this website.
-We outline the services available to our patients at every point in their care.
+We outline the services available to all of our patients at every point in their care.

 Make an appointment/referral or have your questions answered